dkingdon/Growth-Academy/README.md

 * My work around was to change the way I was handling my algorithm in a way that does not take arguments as part of the function as well as hard coded the html elements in the view and hide them with <style="visibility:hidden"> toggling visibility on and off as needed.

 ## Known Issues (bugs)
-* Formatting not great on phone on portrait
+* Formatting not great on phone in portrait view
 * Performance is a bit slow while changing pages in the book section
 * Counting button background on the activity select screen not appearing in Safari